GIScience/climate-action-heating-emissions/resources/purpose.md

 Residences heated with electricity, heat pumps, or district heating do not emit carbon dioxide directly, but they nonetheless contribute to climate change, which is reflected in their life cycle emissions.
 In contrast, buildings heated by burning wood emit large amounts of carbon dioxide.
 However, since that carbon dioxide is biogenic instead of fossil (that is, it was captured into wood via photosynthesis in the recent past), their life cycle emissions are very low.

-More information can be found in the methodology introduction (by clicking 'Read about the methodology').